panaflexx/nanovg-emoji/README.md

 # NanoVG Emoji edition
 ==========

 This is my customized version of NanoVG (for use with NanoGUI) which supports color emoji fonts.
 It's a couple of years old and works well.
-You must use a recent freetype library which supports the emoji font you want to use.
+You must use a recent freetype library which supports color emoji fonts.

 Normal fallback works for intermixing text + emoji.